contains the active ingredient saquinavir

 6. the package is torn or shows signs of tampering

 7. the expiry date (EXP) printed on the pack has passed

 If you take it after the expiry date has passed, it may not work as well.

 If you are not sure if you should be taking INVIRASE, talk to your doctor or pharmacist.

-Do not give INVIRASE to children less than 16 years of age.
+INVIRASE is not usually given to children less than 16 years of age.

 Before you start to take it